floooh/yakc/web/p035_helloworld.md

 {:toc}

 How to write a simple Hello World program in
-BASIC, machine code, and assembler on a KC85/3.
+BASIC, machine code, FORTH and assembler on a KC85/3.

 ### Hello World in BASIC